KaterynaDudko/js-course-pig-game/README.md

 For a live demo of the game, [click here](https://katerynadudko.github.io/js-course-pig-game/).

-## Fueatures to add later
+## Features to add later
--Single-player mode against a computer opponent.
+- Single-player mode against a computer opponent.
--Choosing name for each player
+- Choosing names for each player
--Customizable winning score.
+- Customizable winning score.